dariusf/synesthesia/README.md

 ### Extensions

-You can specify new extensions for your highlighting schemes under the `extensions` key.
+You can specify file extensions for your highlighting schemes under the `extensions` key.
+This is so they apply automatically when files of the type are opened.

 	{
 		'extensions': ['txt', 'etc'],